Overview - Vagrant Story Review

 Release Date: May 16th, 2000

 Vagrant Story was a different kind of RPG at the time of release, especially for Square, who at the time dominated the RPG landscape with Final Fantasy.
 Vagrant Story brought something different in terms of gameplay and story but several tropes of the era bring down the experience preventing it from true greatness.
-Vagrant Story excelled with storytelling and a new, deep innovative combat system.The great gameplay traits combined with some of the best presentation of the time, may have been unmatched in the land of RPGs.
+As the Vagrant Story review will show, the game excelled with storytelling and a new, deep innovative combat system.The great gameplay traits combined with some of the best presentation of the time, may have been unmatched in the land of RPGs.

 Unlike most RPGs, the conflict in Vagrant Story is minimal.
 The hero you play as, Ashley Riot, isn't saving the world as is the case in 90% of RPGS (nod to Suikoden).
 Rather, the story focuses on a political conflict in the land of Leá Monde.
 This helps to flesh out the world, because it's smaller in scope; it is a narrow but deeper pool.